Robust Resilient Signal Reconstruction under Adversarial Attacks: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ajority} of Industrial systems and critical infrastructures are Cyber-physical Systems (CPS), in that they consist of an interplay between physical components (sensors, controllers and actuators) and digital components (computational algorithms, software systems, human-machine interfaces) via communication networks.
-This opens up a portal that makes them prime targets of cyber malicious activities.
-The resilient signal reconstruction is a filtering problem for removing undesirable effects created by malicious intent as in adversarial attacks or other similar unbounded phenomenon on some of the system's monitoring nodes.
-For physical systems, if signal reconstruction is performed jointly on all the affected signals, then it can improve resiliency of critical infrastructure to cyber-activities and fault-induced anomalies to allow continued, safe operation~\cite{mestha2017cyber}.
+The majority of Industrial systems and critical infrastructures are Cyber-physical Systems (CPS), in that they consist of an interplay between physical components (sensors, controllers, and actuators) and digital components (computational algorithms, software systems, human-machine interfaces) via communication networks \cite{lee2015cyber}.
+This opens up a portal that makes them prime targets of cyber malicious activities \cite{pasqualetti2013attack}.
+The resilient signal reconstruction is a filtering problem for removing undesirable effects created by malicious intent as in adversarial attacks or other similar unbounded phenomena on some of the system’s monitoring nodes \cite{fawzi2014secure}.
+For physical systems, if signal reconstruction is performed jointly on all the affected signals, then it can improve the resiliency of critical infrastructure to cyber-activities and fault-induced anomalies to allow continued, safe operation \cite{mestha2017cyber}.
+Conventional resilient estimation designs, such as event-trigger Luenberger-like observer \cite{shoukry2015event, lu2019switched}, constrained sensor fusion \cite{nakahira2018attack,chen2018resilient}, $\ell_1$ decoders \cite{pajic2017design, Zheng2022ResilientPrior}, generally admit an assumption that no more than half of measurements are compromised.
+Recent results show this assumption could be relaxed if the prior knowledge is incorporated into the estimation scheme \cite{anubi2019resilient, shinohara2019resilient, khazraei2022attack}.

-There are numerous work in literature on the secure estimation for CPS~\cite{fawzi2014secure,pasqualetti2013attack,kim2016detection,hu2016secure,pajic2017design,Fiore2017Secure,Mishra2015Secure,Agostino2015Nonlinear,Sefati2015LinearSW,Liu2017Secure}.
-However, we focus only on the ones which are optimization based - since that is the approach taken in this work.
-Moreover, due to sparsity assumption on the set of attacked nodes, majority of these works are based on the classical error correction problem \cite{candes2005decoding}.
-Given a coding matrix $F\in\mathbb{R}^{n\times m}$ with far fewer rows than columns ($n\ll m$) and a vector of observed/measured quantities $\mathbf{y}\in\mathbb{R}^m$, the coding problem is to recover a sparse vector $\mathbf{e}, \left\|\mathbf{e}\right\|_{l_0}<m$ for which $\mathbf{y}=F\mathbf{e}$.
-This is cast as the compressive sensing problem:

-Hayden et. al \cite{hayden2016sparse} obtained a sufficient condition that if all subsets of $2q$ columns of $F$ are full rank, then any error $\left\|\mathbf{e}\right\|_{l_0}\le q$ can be reconstructed uniquely by the solution of the optimization problem in \eqref{eqn:comp_sens}.

-Although in some cases~\cite{pajic2017design} the optimization problem in \eqref{eqn:comp_sens} is solved as is, in most cases, it does not lend itself to a solution in polynomial time due to its nonconvexity.
-As a result, it is often replaced with its convex neighbor: